 Using natural light might be the best way to start and practice with.
-It is abundant, free and everyone has a window they can use as their source.
-This is also available outside for shoots, for example, in a park or on-location.
+It is abundant, free and everyone has a window they can use as their source of direct light.

 Here, a diffuser sits between the window and the food to create an even light fall and to take away the intensity of the light source.

-By no means is it super easy, but it is by far the cheapest option that works (almost) anytime of the day.
+By no means is it super easy.
+But it is by far the cheapest option that works (almost) any time of the day.

 Rather than using natural light, a softbox is a great option.
 Great for studios with no windows, or times when the sun just isn’t as strong as you want it to be.